CedricNtwari/budget-explorer/TESTING.md

 3. Test Case: Browser Compatibility

    - **Expected**: The contact form should work correctly across different browsers (Chrome, Firefox, Safari).
-   - **Testing**: Manually tested the contact form submission on multiple browsers to verify consistent functionality.
+   - **Testing**: Tested the contact form on multiple browsers to ensure consistent functionality.
    - **Result**: The form worked as expected on all tested browsers.
    - **Fix**: N/A